realityexpander/How_to_program_from_ground_up/README.md

       TAIL["TAIL= End pointer"] -->|points to | E

   - ### Map (or "Hash Table", "Hash Map", "Dictionary", "Associative Array")
-    - A data structure to represent a "mapping" of "keys" to values
+    - A "Map" is a data structure to represent a "mapping" of "keys" to values.
-    - A "key" is a value that represents the label to "look-up" another value
+    - A "key" is a value that represents the label to "look-up" another value.
       - This is called "mapping" or "associating" the key with a specific value.
-      - example using JSON data format
+      - example using JSON (JavaScript Object Notation) data format:
-      - ```JSON
+        ```JSON
         {
           "jim001": {"name": "John", "age": 42, "height": 6.2, "weight": 180},
           "chris123": {"name": "Chris", "age": 32, "height": 5.8, "weight": 160},